MacBook Pro and Surface Book are flagship laptops. They show the best hardware Apple and Microsoft have to offer.

 If you use your laptop more as a consumption device, then Microsoft’s touch-screen way of working may better suit your needs.

 Again there’s a qualification: may.
 Some readers who want a touch screen computer could be better served with something else.
 That could be an iPad Pro or it could be another brand of tablet.

 There are qualifications here because you don’t need me to tell you what to buy2.
 Once you’ve figured out how the physical user interface relates to the way you work, you’ll know yourself which is right for you.

 The question may be simple, the answer is not.

 Clash of ideas

 Both computers appeal to the same class of demanding, well-heeled user.
 They both look and feel good.
-Both deliver enough power.
-They both cost a lot compared with alternatives.
+They deliver enough power.
+Both cost a lot compared with alternatives.

 Apple is sticking with the clamshell-keyboard-screen laptop format that has been around in one form or another since the early 1980s.